 Through exhibitions, events and our dedicated online journal, we support and advocate for the crucial work our partner institutions do in championing, developing and protecting our artistic culture and heritage, at a time when funding cuts have threatened this important work.With leading academics and practitioners in their fields, an international readership, and links to national initiatives such as Art UK and Tate’s British Art Network, MAP enables the University and our partners to gain national and international recognition, and to forge vital relationships for safeguarding our irreplaceable regional heritage and culture.

-The next MAP issue will launch in November 2019 and will focus on ‘inclusivity,’ with the aim of opening up conversations, fostering dialogue and developing understanding about how urgent issues such as accessibility, equality and diversity can be addressed within the arts sector.
+The third MAP issue launched in November 2019 and focuses on ‘inclusivity,’ with the aim of opening up conversations, fostering dialogue and developing understanding about how urgent issues such as accessibility, equality and diversity can be addressed within the arts sector.

 - To enable and initiate new, collaborative research into the outstanding collections of fine and decorative arts in public museums in the Midlands